Ordering and sending packages is part of everyday life. However, since this can harm the environment, we show alternatives for sustainable packaging

-Basically it must be stated that the Waiver sending a package is even better than choosing a sustainable packaging alternative.
+Basically it must be stated that the abstinence sending a package is even better than choosing a sustainable packaging alternative.
 First of all, your own consumer behavior should be reconsidered and adjusted.
 The simple rule of thumb to remember is: Reduce, Reuse, Recycle.
 So: reduce, reuse, recycle.

 Sustainable packaging examples:

 Advantages: Renewable raw material, biodegradable and reusable (for refill models)